brickpress/cubricks/readme.txt

 26 October 2012 - version 1.0.5
  * removed webmaster tools
  * added option to choose social icons
- * added option to hide footer widget area on slider homepage page template
+ * added option to hide footer widget area on slider front-page page template

 27 November 2012 - version 1.0.6
  * Implemented theme options into Theme Customizer.
 Made a lot of changes including the removal of the theme options page and Setting API altogether.